Tuhkis/nvim-config/README.md

 - Cool themes
 - Autocompletion based on open files.
 - Cool infobar with triangles
-- Discord rich presense - Borked right now ):
+- Discord rich presense
+- Build systems with makefiles
 # Installing
 So you realise how good it is? on LINUX run install script with: